rithik-sandron/zro.earth/_posts/java-part-2.md

 ---
 title: 'Java part-2 [OOP, stack, heap, gc..]'
-date: 'Feb 20, 2023'
+publishedAt: 'Feb 20, 2023'
-list: dev
+category: dev
-gist: 'This is a 3 part article.
+decription: 'This is a 3 part article.
 This part covers - OOP, class, objects, inheritance, wrapper classes etc...'
 author: Rithik
-color: rgb(207, 87, 20, 0.5)
 ---

 # This is a 3 part series